 Physically appearing in court to mediate a traffic ticket or warrant is difficult for a lot of citizens.
 People are forced to leave their homes, find arrangements for their children, or take a day off work to appear in front of a judge.
 It is inconvenient and intimidating for many.
 This was the driving force behind Matterhorn by Court Innovations: a simpler and easier way to access the court system.

-Mediating traffic tickets and warrants online is a more effective solution for courts and citizens alike!
+Mediating minor infractions (such as traffic tickets), small claims cases, and family court compliance online is a more effective solution for courts and citizens alike!
 It takes significantly less time, fewer resources, and no stressful scheduling conflicts.
 It also allows citizens to stay at home or at work, law enforcement to stay on the streets, and judges to take on cases that must be held in court.

-Matterhorn is an online case resolution platform that developed at the University of Michigan Law School with the intention of making this process more efficient for everyone involved.
-With courts, law enforcement officers, and prosecuting offices being busier than ever, online case resolution makes their jobs easier, faster, and more successful, while granting citizens access the court system from the comfort of their own home.
+Matterhorn is an online dispute resolution platform available to courts as Software as a Service.
+Matterhorn makes the resolution of minor infractions, small claims, and communications more efficient for everyone involved.
+With courts, law enforcement officers, and prosecuting offices busier than ever, online dispute resolution makes their jobs easier, faster, and more successful, while granting citizens access the court system from the comfort of their own home.
+Matterhorn is Software as a Service (SaaS), available from the cloud on any device connected to the Internet.

 Why should your court use Matterhorn?